iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 This isn't a case of fiddling with $\epsilon$ or the learning rate, it's a fundamental problem in decision making.

 - **If you want to make good decisions from data, you need good data.**
-- **If the decisions you take affect the data you get, you need to choose your actions to get good data.**
+- **When your decisions affect the data you get, you need to choose your actions to get good data.**

-This is the reason that exploration and *reinforcement learning* are so important, they're not just a simple extension of results from supervised learning, but something fundamentally more challenging.
+That's why exploration and *reinforcement learning* are so important.
+They are not simple extensions of supervised learning but they pose fundamentally new challenges.

 In my next post I'm planning some fun demos (with accompanying code) so you can try these things out for yourself!
 Also, I'll hope to show more clearly the cases where [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling) outperforms naive methods like $\epsilon$-greedy but also some examples where it is falls way short of the Bayes-optimal solution.